Alegg0/Alec_Bluestamp_Portfolio/index.md

 My project was programmed in the Arduino IDE, and involves a while loop that runs if there is an object within the distance threshold, checking every 100 milliseconds.
 If the while loop triggers, it triggers the servo to move to the 90 degree position, and then refreshes its value for the distance to the object.
 Once the loop stops running, the servo is programmed to return to the neutral position.

 ## Challenges:
 I experienced some trouble while using the Arduino IDE.
-As I am familiar with other programming languages such as java and python, I assumed that the "output" window on the IDE was its console, so when I was looking for the values my code was supposed to be outputting, I couldnt find anything on the output.
+As I am familiar with other programming languages such as java and python, I assumed that the "output" window on the IDE was its console, so when I was looking for the values my code was supposed to be outputting, I couldn't find anything on the output.
 I thought that it was a software issue, so I spent a long time searching for a bug.
 However, I eventually discovered the "Serial Console", which was where my values were being output.
 # Code

 ```c++